-Entering undergraduate students must complete a foreign language placement test prior to your first academic advising appointment at OU Passport.
+Entering undergraduate students must complete a foreign language placement test prior to your first academic advising appointment at MAP Day.
 This requirement applies to all entering students who have previous experience in a foreign language, regardless of your intended degree, major or course of study.
 Oglethorpe offers coursework in Spanish, French, German, Japanese and elementary Latin.

 Online via WebCAPE*